Tanovea (rabacfosadine) Chemotherapy

 Rabacfosadine is fully FDA-approved to treat canine lymphoma as of July 2021.7

-As of early 2022, studies are underway to evaluate how Tanovea does when combined with other chemotherapy drugs or protocols.
+Studies are underway to evaluate how Tanovea does when combined with other chemotherapy drugs or protocols.

-We will update this article with results as they are released.
+Combining Tanovea with other drugs may prove helpful, and we will update this article with results as they are released.

 Multiple Myeloma

 Early studies in dogs with multiple myeloma show promising results.9 A confirmatory study was completed in 2021 but has not been published yet.
-We will update this article with results as they are released.

 Lymphoid Leukemia